 The dependents listed below are eligible to be included in your RF Health Care coverage if you choose employee and spouse, employee and child(ren), or family coverage.

-The Research Foundation provides a dental plan through Delta Dental for you and your eligible dependents that covers preventive services (exams, cleanings, X-rays), basic services (fillings, oral surgery, gum treatment), major services (crowns, dentures, bridges) and orthodontics for children (under age 19).
+The Research Foundation provides a dental plan through Delta Dental for you and your eligible dependents.
+It covers preventive services (exams, cleanings, X-rays), basic services (fillings, oral surgery, gum treatment), major services (crowns, dentures, bridges), and orthodontics for children (under age 19).